giovannabbottino/notebook/_docs/data_structure/list/stack.md

 }
 ```

-When the Stack is empty, you don't need to about it.
+When the Stack is empty, you don't need to worry about it.
 Remeber, we initialize it with *NULL*.

 Let's make it Pop.
 To Pop you will only need the Stack itself.